gandreini/css-guidelines/css-style-guide.md

 ### 3.3 Variables

-For variables names we use the **hyphen `-` as string separator**.
-The string will be composed by parts ordered **hierarchically, starting from higher level and going into more detail**.
+For variables names, we use the **hyphen `-` as string separator**.
+The string will be composed by parts ordered **hierarchically, starting from the higher level and going into more detail**.

 A couple of examples: